 Summary: Act 1: Scenes 2–10

-At Corioles, the Volscian Senators come to the walls to parley with Martius and Lartius.
-Warning the Romans that Aufidius's army will soon return to rescue their city, they send out what troops have stayed behind in a sortie against the besiegers.
+At Corioles, the Volscian senators come to the walls to parley with Martius and Lartius.
+Warning the Romans that Aufidius’s army will soon return to rescue their city, they send out what troops have stayed behind in a sortie against the besiegers.
 The Volscians drive the Romans back to their trenches before Martius, cursing his men for their cowardice, leads them back all the way up to gates of the city.
 However, in the course of the battle, he is cut off from his troops and trapped within the walls of Corioles; Lartius assumes that he is dead.
 However, Martius single-handedly holds off the Volscians, forces the gate open again, and allows the Roman army to surge in and seize the city.

-The ravaging of Corioles begins, while Martius, wounded and bleeding, takes part of the army to join up with Cominius's forces, who are fighting with Aufidius's men.
-Cominius, whose army is retreating, has not yet heard the news of Corioles's fall, and so he is surprised at the appearance of the bloody Martius and wonders if the Romans have been defeated.
-Martius assures him that Corioles is in Roman hands, and then he leads Cominius's forces against Aufidius' men, seeking out Aufidius to engage him in one-on-one combat.
+As the ravaging of Corioles begins, Martius, wounded and bleeding, leads part of the army to join Cominius’s forces, who are fighting with Aufidius’s men.
+Cominius, whose army is retreating, has not yet heard the news of Corioles’s fall, so he is surprised at the appearance of the bloody Martius and wonders if the Romans have been defeated.
+Martius assures him that Corioles is in Roman hands, and then he leads Cominius’s forces against Aufidius’s men, seeking out Aufidius to engage him in one-on-one combat.
 The two generals meet briefly during the battle, and Martius drives Aufidius and several other Volscians back while the Roman forces pursue their triumph.
-He has now led the victory over both the city and the battlefield, but Martius selflessly refuses any share of the spoils, leaving them all to his men, who cheer him.
-He asks them to stop, but Cominius insists that he deserves a new name, Coriolanus, for his valor in the taking of Corioles, and so he is acclaimed as Caius Martius Coriolanus.
-Meanwhile, the beaten Aufidius curses his Roman nemesis, who has now defeated him five times, and sends messengers to lobby for peace.

 Read a translation of Act 1: Scenes 2–10.